codefuse-ai/MFTCoder/README.md

 Contributions are welcome!
 If you have any suggestions, ideas, bug reports, or new model/feature supported, please open an issue or submit a pull request.

 ## Citation
+This work has been accepted by KDD 2024 - Applied Data Science (ADS) Track.

 If you find our work useful or helpful for your R&D works, please feel free to cite our paper as below.
 ```
 @article{mftcoder2023,